CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/web-vm/run_cmaq_c6a.2xlarge.md

 output

-This ec2 instance was created without turning hyperthreading off, so it will have 8 vcpus.
+If the ec2 instance was created without specifying 1 thread per core in the Advanced Settings, then it will have 8 vcpus.

 ![Screenshot of HTOP with hyperthreading on](../web-vm/htop_c6a.2xlarge_8vcpus_hyperthreading_on_by_default.png)

-When the ec2 instance is configured to have hyperthreading turned off, it has 4 cores
+If the ec2 instance is configured to use 1 thread per core in the advanced setting, then it will have 4 cores

 ![Screenshot of HTOP with hyperthreading off](../cli-vm/htop_c6a.2xlarge_hyperthreading_off.png)